SophieBodek/SophieBodek.github.io/_posts/2023-8-22-research-stress_history.md

 ![experimental apparatus](/images/clam_flume.jpg)
 *Experimental apparatus consisting of a rotating bed of sand in a flume at the Stanford Environmental Fluid Mechanics Lab.
 Instrumentation includes an ADV profiler and a camera imaging the bed from above.*

-This project is supported by the Army Research Office (ARO).
+This project is supported by the Army Research Office (ARO Award #W911NF-23-1-0032).

+**Bodek, S.**, Ouellette, N.T.
+"How does flow history impact the threshold of motion?
+Strengthening and weakening in directionally varied flows."
+American Geophysical Union (AGU) Fall Meeting, San Francisco, CA, 11-15 December 2023, Poster.